ehabsmh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 8: Print the addition with a variable value.
 Script 9: prints the result of a variable divided by another variable, followed by a new line.
-Script 010: Display the result of a variable to the power of another variable
+Script 010: Display the result of a variable to the power of another variable Script 011: Converts a number from base 2 to base 10.